Director / Producer

 Burke also works as a commercial editor for clients including Ford, Sony, City Year, Boston Globe, Marshall Fields, and Stride Rite.
 She graduated from the University of Massachusetts at Amherst.

 Anna Graham is an experimental documentary filmmaker who received her BFA from Massachusetts College of Art and Design.
-Her 16mm film The Castle Across the Lake explored the interiors of long-abandoned state mental hospitals across the northeastern United States.
 Graham actively freelances in Boston’s documentary community as a cameraperson, sound recordist, editor, and graphic designer.
 She is currently assisting Lucia Small and Ilisa Barbash with a film following a high school debate team.
 Graham is also a teaching assistant at Harvard University.

 Director of Photography